klavinslab/simple-plasmid-construction/operation_types/Pour_Gel.md

   # Tells the technician to add GelGreen to each gel.
   def add_gel_green
     show do
-      title "For each gel, Add 5 µL GelGreen" note "Using a 10 µL pipetter, take up 5 µL of GelGreen into the pipet tip.
+      title "For each gel, Add 5 L GelGreen" note "Using a 10 L pipetter, take up 5 L of GelGreen into the pipet tip.
 Expel the GelGreen directly into the molten agar (under the surface), then swirl to mix." warning "GelGreen is supposedly safe, but stains DNA and can transit cell membranes (limit your exposure)." warning "GelGreen is photolabile.
 Limit its exposure to light by putting it back in the box."
       # image "gel_add_gelgreen"